-By default, Vellum will generate files for individual ebook platforms (such as Kindle, iBooks, and Kobo).
+By default, Vellum will generate files for individual ebook platforms (such as Kindle, Apple, and Kobo).
 If you choose to upload to an aggregator (such as Draft2Digital, Pronoun, or Smashwords), you will want to add Generic EPUB to the list of platforms.

 Note: If you choose to output ebooks for Kindle, you’ll be prompted to download and install KindleGen.

 If you purchased Vellum Press, you’ll be asked to select the trim size to use for your Print Edition:

 Once you’ve performed the initial setup, you’re ready to generate.
 Press the Generate button in the sheet and Vellum will create files for each selected platform.

 If you wish to change platforms or destination folder, press the button to the right of each setting:

 Once you’ve successfully generated your books, the generate sheet will display a Show Files button.

 Press this button to open a Finder window with the platform-specific folders that Vellum has created:

 - Why is Vellum prompting me to select another folder?

 When Vellum cannot access the folder that was previously used to save your generated books, it will ask you to select a new output folder: